KanishR1/Introduction-to-ASIC-Flow/README.md

 ___

 #### **Example 1**
-The verilog code for the exampple 1 is given below :
+The verilog code for the example 1 is given below :
 ```
 module opt_check (input a , input b , output y);
 	assign y = a?b:0;